 In my artistic practice, I am not binding myself to a particular medium.
-I employ the media of video and photography, work with archival materials, language and sound, produce performances, printed matters and installations, write and publish, and convene events.
+I employ the media of video and photography, work with archival materials, language and sound, produce performances, printed matters and installations, write and publish, convene events and curate exhibitions.

 Since 2013 I have been part of INVASORIX, a queer/cuir-feminist working group in Mexico City who is interested in songs, video clips, publications and tarot readings as activist and didactic practices.